Definition of Spirit Possession

 (noun) A situation in which a supernatural being inhabits or takes control of an individual.

-Example: “Taraka’s Ghost” by Ruth and Stanley Freed, in which a young woman named Sita is processed by the ghost of Taraka, a childhood friend who committed suicide in Northern India.
+- “Taraka’s Ghost” by Ruth and Stanley Freed, in which a young woman named Sita is possessed by the ghost of Taraka, a childhood friend who committed suicide in Northern India.

 - Plural: spirit possessions